-Selecting the right trees for clay soil in New Mexico is crucial for successful landscaping.
-Certain species thrive in the arid climate and heavy clay, ensuring robust growth and longevity.
-This guide highlights the best trees that can flourish in these challenging conditions.
+Selecting the right trees for clay soil in New Mexico is essential for successful landscaping.
+Certain species thrive in the region’s unique desert clay conditions, ensuring robust growth and longevity.

 |---|---|---|---|---|